mkvlrn/newts/README.md

 Each project will be an ESM (`type: module`) project with the following tools and configurations:

-- [editorconfig](https://editorconfig.org/) to maintain consistent coding styles between different editors and IDEs
 - [git](https://git-scm.com/) with a standard `.gitignore` file
 - [biome](https://github.com/biomejs/biome) to lint and format the codebase either on demand or on commit (staged files only) - let eslint and prettier die, and lint-staged is also a casualty I guess
 - [vitest](https://vitest.dev/) as a test runner, because Jest is _terrible_
 - [husky](https://github.com/typicode/husky) to run the lint-staged commands on pre-commit hooks
 - [commitlint](https://commitlint.js.org/) to enforce conventional commit messages
+- [tsx](https://github.com/privatenumber/tsx) as a TypeScript dev runner
-- [swc](https://github.com/swc-project/swc) as a TypeScript compiler and/or dev runner
+- [swc](https://github.com/swc-project/swc) as a TypeScript compiler and/or dev runner (for the nest template only)

 ## another cli, huh?